predat/wiretap/README.md

   Command to execute

   <command>
-    create-project      Create a Wiretap project.
+    list-project        List all projects in Wiretap database create-project      Create a Wiretap project
-    list-user           List all users in Wiretap database. create-user         Create a Wiretap user.
+    list-user           List all users in Wiretap database create-user         Create a Wiretap user
-    delete-user         Delete a Wiretap user.
+    delete-user         Delete a Wiretap user
 ```

 Example: create a local project with a resolution of 2048x1024 at 25 fps in 10-bit: